tnario/ant/README.md

 /customers
 ```

----

 ### get method(): string

-`RequestCtx.method` returns a string that represents the HTTP method that was used for the request.
+returns a string that represents the HTTP method that was used for the request.

----

 ### get ip(): string

-`RequestCtx.ip` returns a string that represents the IP address of the server.
+returns a string that represents the IP address of the server.

----

 ### get headers(): Header

-`RequestCtx.headers` returns a `Header` object which holds and/or manipulates the headers of a request.
+returns a `Header` object which holds and/or manipulates the headers of a request.

----

 ### get body()

-`RequestCtx.body` contains key-value pairs of data that was submitted in the request.
-The `RequestCtx.body` returns getter properties that return the `body` of the request in a specific format.
-The supporter formats are:
+contains key-value pairs of data that was submitted in the request.
+The `.body` returns properties that return the `body` of the request in a specific format.
+The supported formats are:

 | Getter | Return Type           |
 | ------ | --------------------- |